 Insert the following paragraph before paragraph nine of 9.19.2.5: (#2280)

 QoS STAs shall maintain a short retry counter and a long retry counter for each MSDU, A-MSDU, or MMPDU that belongs to a TC that requires(#2280) acknowledgment.
 The initial value for the short and long retry counters shall be zero.
 QoS STAs also maintain a short retry counter and a long retry counter for each AC.
 They are defined as QSRC[AC] and QLRC[AC], respectively, and each is initialized to a value of zero.
 When dot11RobustAVStreamingImplemented is true, QoS STAs shall maintain a short drop-eligible retry counter and a long drop-eligible retry counter for each AC.
 They are defined as QSDRC[AC] and QLDRC[AC], respectively, and each is initialized to a value of zero.
+An AP with dot11RobustAVStreamingImplemented set to true or a mesh-STA with dot11MeshGCRImplemented set to true, shall maintain an unsolicited retry counter. (#2335)

 Change the ninth paragraph of 9.19.2.5 as follows: